Don't Stop (Annie album): Background

 In May 2008, Popjustice called the album "a complete modern masterpiece", while revealing the title (Don't Stop) and the first track listing.
 Pitchfork posted a different track listing two months later, which excluded a track entitled "Perfectly Honest", while "Misery" was renamed "I Can't Let Go".

+British girl group Girls Aloud initially provided backing vocals for the song "My Love Is Better".
+Annie said that while she was recording the song, Girls Aloud were recording their single "Can't Speak French" in one of the recording studios, and that the group would end up doing backing vocals for the song.

-British girl group Girls Aloud initially provided backing vocals for "My Love Is Better".
-Annie received tabloid attention when various publications wrote that the group requested "My Love Is Better" be removed from the album.
-Producer Brian Higgins was reported to have included vocal tracks from a Girls Aloud demo in the song without their permission.
-Annie told Digital Spy in an interview that "it's not as dramatic as they said in the papers", citing problems with the record company.
-"Brian asked them if they'd like to help out.
-They were really up for it and came into my studio and it was really fun."
-The issue was resolved and the song remained on Annie's album.
-She continued, "of course their record company said no and they ended up not singing on the song after all.
+Annie received tabloid attention when the group requested the song be removed from the album.
+Producer Brian Higgins was reported to have based the song around the vocal tracks from a Girls Aloud demo without their permission.
+Annie told Digital Spy in an interview that "it's not as dramatic as they said in the papers".
+In another interview with Wears The Trousers, Annie said:When I was doing ‘My Love Is Better’ they were recording ‘I Can’t Speak French’ so they were around all the time.
+Brian just asked them if they wanted to sing backing vocals on my song and they were really up for it – they had heard ‘Chewing Gum’ before – so, yeah, it was really really fun.
+But then of course their record company said no and they ended up not singing on the song after all.
 I thought it was a little bit stupid but what can you say?
-It wasn't my choice.
-They were really nice, very sweet."
+It wasn’t my choice.
+They were really nice, very sweet.The issue was resolved and the song remained on Annie's album.

 Alex Kapranos and Nick McCarthy of Franz Ferdinand play guitar on "Loco".
 "I Can't Let Go" features guest vocals from Fredrik Saroea of Datarock.
 The album cover shows Annie wearing a dress by French fashion designer Jean-Charles de Castelbajac.